MicroEJ/docs/PlatformDeveloperGuide/systemView.rst

 A SystemView support is provided to use the software with a MicroEJ system.
 This documentation shows how to setup your BSP and your Java application.

-.. note:: SystemView for MicroEJ is compatible with FreeRTOS 9 and FreeRTOS 10.
+.. note:: SystemView support for MicroEJ is compatible with FreeRTOS 9 and FreeRTOS 10.

 .. note:: This SystemView section has been written for SystemView version V2.52a.
-A new version of this documentation will arrive later to support the latest SystemView version.
+Later versions may or may not work, and may need modification to the following steps.

 References
 ==========